candcook/FOQUS/docs/source/chapt_sdoe/examples-nonuniform.rst

 The choice of the **Maximum Weight Ratio** or **MWR** for this example reflects that we wish to have a design that is still space filling throughout the input region, but with a slightly emphasized concentration near the anticipated optimum.
 Hence we will select small values that are not too far away from 1 (which represents a uniform space filling design).
 Because, it is not always easy to judge the impact of the choice of MWR value,  we recommend constructing several designs with different MWR values and then comparing the results to see which value is best suited for the experiment to be run.
 In this case, we select to generate 2 designs, with **MWR** values of 2 and 5.
 This should provide some variety of designs to choose from after they have been constructed.

 4. Once the choices for the design have been specified, click on the **Test SDOE** button to estimate the time taken for creating the designs.
 For the computer on which this example was developed, if we ran 30 random starts, it is estimated that the algorithm would take 15:08 minutes to generate the 2 designs with MWR values of 2 and 5.
 Note that the timing changes linearly, so using 40 random starts would take twice as long as using 20 random starts.
 Recall that the choice of the number of random starts involves a trade-off between getting the designs created quickly and the quality of the designs.
-For many applications, we would expect that using at lest 30 random starts would produce designs that are of sufficient quality.
+For many applications, we would expect that using at least 30 random starts would produce designs that are of sufficient quality.

 .. figure:: figs/NUSFex2_timing.png
    :alt: Home Screen